tomerlaufer123/cs130Project/hashtag_app/README.md

 A Flutter Application for generating hashtags from images/photos taken from the camera or gallery.

-## Overview
-This is the front end code for a flutter application for image-based hashtag generation.

 ## Main Contributors
 #### Front End Code
 - Takashi Joubert